 ground impact and on-ground risk (partially out of scope of the RDM, due to limitations in break-up and survival estimations).

 The following subsections describe re-entry simulations and modeling for the Earth, but similar considerations apply to other celestial bodies.
-More details can be found in chapter 9 of [H2], which describes re-entry simulations and how they applied to the Mir re-entry.
+General information on navigation data can be found in reference [H1].
+Re-entry simulation details can be found in chapter 9 of [H2], which describes re-entry simulations and how they applied to the Mir re-entry.
 Details on the European Space Agency’s contributions to IADC (Inter-Agency Debris Coordination committee) re-entry campaigns can be found in references [H3] and [H4].

 The estimation of the orbit lifetime is covered by an ISO standard, ISO 27852:2016 (reference [H5]).
 The standard focuses on long and medium-term predictions and contains useful information to determine which mathematical models (e.g., gravity and atmospheric models) are appropriate in most situations.
 ISO is also working on a standard on atmospheric modelling, but as of the writing of this document, it has not been completed.